How To Create A Weekly Menu And Ensure You Remember To Use It!

 Get tips on how to create a weekly menu so you can begin living a simple life without the stress that often comes along with meal time prep.

-Not only that, but you aren’t that crazy mom staring blanking into your refrigerator, hoping that a super simple and prepared meal jumps out at you.
+Not only that, but you aren’t that crazy mom staring blankly into your refrigerator, hoping that a super simple and prepared meal jumps out at you.

-Funny to think that a simple meal plan can remove that look forever.
-But it can!!
-Having a plan for dinner is just like a superhero cape and learning how to create a weekly menu will become your superpower.
+It’s funny to think that a simple meal plan can remove that look forever, but it can.
+Having a plan for dinner is just like wearing a superhero cape, and learning how to create a weekly menu will become your superpower.

 I’ve been there more times than my battered budget cares to admit.
-So get ready to change your hectic evenings into one of peace and tranquility….cue the harps, please!
+So get ready to transform your hectic evenings into ones of peace and tranquility—cue the harps, please.

 How to Create a Weekly Menu (..and make sure you actually use it)